Austin Riley Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings put together by the Giants pitching staff ranks 18th in the league.

-- The Giants' 4.00 team ERA ranks ninth across all MLB pitching staffs.
+- The Giants' 4.00 team ERA ranks 10th across all MLB pitching staffs.

-- Giants pitchers combine to surrender the sixth-fewest home runs in baseball (137 total, 1.1 per game).
+- The Giants give up the fifth-fewest home runs in baseball (138 total, 1.1 per game).

-- Webb tries for his 10th victory when he gets the start for the Giants, his 27th of the season.
-He is 9-9 with a 3.51 ERA and 162 strikeouts in 169 2/3 innings pitched.
+- Walker (4-2) gets the starting nod for the Giants in his 11th start of the season.
+He's put together a 2.14 ERA in 46 1/3 innings pitched, with 53 strikeouts.

-- In his most recent outing on Saturday against the Atlanta Braves, the righty went six innings, giving up four earned runs while surrendering nine hits.
+- In his most recent appearance -- in relief on Wednesday -- the righty threw a scoreless third of an inning against the Philadelphia Phillies without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.